seignovert/docker-usgs-isis3-cassini/README.md

 Cassini kernels
 ----------------
 To use the SPICE routines, you may need to pull Cassini data (~30Gb) on your local file system.
-To retreive theses data from the USGS `isis` servers you only need to run:
+To retrieve theses data from the USGS `isis` servers you only need to run:
 ```
-rsync_cassini_data
+rsync_cassini_kernels
 ```

 Notes:
 -----
-- `testData` folder is excluded from `cassini/data`.
+- `testData/` and `kernels/` folders are excluded from `cassini/data` by default.

 > __Important:__ I have no affiliation with USGS.
 The package is provided as is, use at your own risk.